$446 Find Cheap Flights from Melbourne Airport (Tullamarine) to Cook Islands

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Melbourne Airport to the Cook Islands, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on a flight from Melbourne Airport to the Cook Islands, you should book around 4 weeks before departure, which saves you about 14% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 25 weeks before departure.
+To get a below-average price on the flight from Melbourne Airport to the Cook Islands, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 4 weeks before departure.

 Good to know